Plan capacity for Microsoft Defender for Identity

 - For optimal performance, set the Power Option of the Defender for Identity sensor to High Performance.

 - A minimum of 2 cores is required.

 - A minimum of 6 GB of hard drive space is required, 10 GB is recommended, including space needed for the Defender for Identity binaries and logs.

-When running as a virtual machine (VM) all memory is required to be allocated to VM at all times.
+When running as a virtual machine, all memory is required to be allocated to the virtual machine at all times.

 |VM running on||Description|

 |Hyper-V||Ensure that Enable Dynamic Memory isn't enabled for the VM.|